designstem/fachwerk/README.md

 #### Running the project

 To run the project in your browser, you have to host the files in your local server.
 Easiest way to do it is to install [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) and point it to your project folder.
 You can also use the commandline tools of your choice.

-> Note that the framework is tested only in the latest Chrome browser, it *might* work also on other evergreen browsers.